Court rules that EU laws clash with Polish Constitution

 The Constitutional Tribunal ruled Thursday that some provisions of the EU treaties and some EU court rulings go against Poland’s highest law.
 Two of the 14 judges who considered the case dissented from the majority opinion.

-The decision is expected to define the future of Poland’s already troubled relationship with the 27-member bloc, which has criticized the conservative Polish government's attempts to exert more influence over the judiciary.
+The decision is expected to define the future of Poland’s already troubled relationship with the 27-member bloc, which has criticized the right-wing Polish government's attempts to exert more influence over the judiciary.

-The ruling followed months of court proceedings in which representatives of Poland's government, president and parliament argued that Poland’s Constitution comes before EU law and that rulings by the Court of Justice of the EU are sometimes in conflict with Poland’s legal order.
+The ruling followed months of court proceedings in which representatives of Poland's government, president and parliament argued that Poland’s Constitution comes before EU law and that rulings by the European Court of Justice sometimes conflict with Poland’s legal order.

 Representatives of the country's human rights commissioner argued Thursday before the decision was issued that Poland agreed to respect the EU legal order when it joined the bloc in 2004.
 They said questioning that order would lower the legal protection standards for people in Poland.